HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Introduction

-However, existing works in STGNNs have not adequately addressed the challenges of noise and sparsity in spatio-temporal data, which hinders the accurate modeling of dependencies.
+However, existing works in STGNNs have not adequately addressed the challenges of noise and sparsity in spatial-temporal data, which hinders the accurate modeling of dependencies.
 For instance, traffic data collected from sensors or GPS devices may contain outliers or missing values, leading to less relevant region connections and noisy signals.
-These noisy signals can negatively impact the performance of spatio-temporal prediction tasks, as they introduce irrelevant information and hinder the accurate modeling of dependencies.
-Besides, most existing solutions approach spatio-temporal prediction tasks in a supervised manner, relying on a sufficient amount of labeled data for training.
-However, spatio-temporal data is often sparsely labeled, especially for rare urban anomalies or events.
+These noisy signals can negatively impact the performance of spatial-temporal prediction tasks, as they introduce irrelevant information and hinder the accurate modeling of dependencies.
+Besides, most existing solutions approach spatial-temporal prediction tasks in a supervised manner, relying on a sufficient amount of labeled data for training.
+However, spatial-temporal data is often sparsely labeled, especially for rare urban anomalies or events.
 This sparsity presents a significant challenge in building accurate prediction models.
-Thus, it becomes crucial to develop learning models that can effectively handle sparse labeled data and learn from limited samples for achieving accurate spatio-temporal predictions in real-world urban scenarios.
+Thus, it becomes crucial to develop learning models that can effectively handle sparse labeled data and learn from limited samples for achieving accurate spatial-temporal predictions in real-world urban scenarios.

-In this paper, we propose \textbf{Spatio-Temporal Graph Masked Autoencoder (\model)} to address the challenges of noise and sparsity in spatio-temporal data.
-Our framework leverages multi-view spatio-temporal data and introduces a spatio-temporal heterogeneous graph neural encoder to capture region-wise dependencies.
-By considering both intra-view and inter-view data correlations, our model effectively models spatio-temporal patterns.
+In light of these challenges, we propose \textbf{heterogeneous graph autoencoding for urban spatial-temporal learning (\model)}.
+Our framework leverages multi-view spatial-temporal data and introduces a spatial-temporal heterogeneous graph neural encoder to capture region-wise dependencies.
+By considering both intra-view and inter-view data correlations, our model effectively models spatial-temporal patterns.
 Moreover, we propose a self-supervised learning paradigm that utilizes the mask mechanism to distill heterogeneous dependencies across observed regions in urban space.
-Specifically, we adopt the masked autoencoding mechanism on the node representations and graph structures to identify and emphasize the most relevant connections and features for prediction tasks.
+Specifically, we adopt the masked autoencoding mechanism on the node representations and graph structures to identify and emphasize the most relevant connections for prediction tasks.
 This enhances the learning process of implicit cross-region relations and improves the robustness of the model against noisy signals.